AashitaK/AashitaK.github.io/about.md

   2. NB-Logistic Regression model inspired from the paper [Baselines and Bigrams: Simple, Good Sentiment and Topic Classiﬁcation](https://nlp.stanford.edu/pubs/sidaw12_simple_sentiment.pdf) by Sida Wang and Chris Manning.

 More cool projects related to NYT comments' dataset:
-- Trained the twitter bot [@OnAffairs](https://twitter.com/OnAffairs) to comment on current affairs using the Markov chain model on the dataset.
+- Trained a twitter bot [@OnAffairs](https://twitter.com/OnAffairs) to comment on current affairs using the Markov chain model on the dataset. [[Code]](https://github.com/AashitaK/CurrentOnAffairs)
 - [Word clouds](http://www.aashitak.com/data%20science/Wordclouds) for the visualization of the textual data for fun.

 Some of my past projects can be found at the following links: